chingu-voyages/v40-bears-team-37/README.md

     ```sh
     yarn install
     ```
-4. Move into the server app and start it
+4. Move into the server app and start it.
+If you run into an error, exit the process and try again.
     ```sh
     cd server
     yarn start